Continuation-of-Ashford/ashford-docs/character_creation/3_finishing_touches.md

 # Finishing Touches
 Now that you've got a character, let's complete some finishing touches!

+## Trinkets

+Don't forget, the PHB Trinkets rule allows your newly created character a free roll on the [Trinkets Table](https://5e.tools/items.html#trinket_phb), to gain an item of purely sentimental value.

 ## Nicknames

 After creating your character, please change your nickname to show the name or initial and level of your character.